-- 6 GB of storage, unlimited reviews, and up to 5 accounts in our Lite version with free trial for pretty moderate pricing.
-Don’t forget about influencer program as well that allows you to use Pro without a cost for 6 months.
+- 6 GB of storage, unlimited reviews, and up to 5 accounts in our Lite version with a free trial for pretty moderate pricing.

-- Approval has 4 different mark-up possibilities – point, circle, square, and a free form.
-You can switch colour to each of them to differentiate your reviewers for better teamwork and also change the position of a comment.
-They can also be hidden from reviewers outside your company if necessary with Hide button on the right comments panel.
+- Approval has 4 different mark-up possibilities – point, circle, square, and free form.
+You can switch colors to each of them to differentiate your reviewers for better teamwork and also change the position of a comment.

-- Approval Studio provides full Project History log with all actioned completed within the project to the smallest details except for rotation and zooming.
-Same information is available in downloadable Proof reports for any project or separate asset.
-If your customer wants to see some audit records, there’s a lot to show!
+- Approval Studio provides a full Project History log with all actions completed within the project to the smallest details except for rotation and zooming.
+All project or asset info is available in downloadable Proof reports, which are easy to find!
+If your customer wants to see some audit records, there’s much to show.

-All things considered, the only feature of QuickReviewer that seems to beat Approval Studio is ability to proof videos.
-Although I am definitely biased, it is still a clean and objective win for Approval Studio, however hard I am trying to give my Indian colleagues more props.
-I truly hope that QuickReviewer is a new tool that will evolve with time, that guys will hire a UX\UI designer that will help them to reconsider controls placement and overall tool’s functionality.
+All things considered, the only feature of QuickReviewer that seems to beat Approval Studio is forever free plan.
+Although I am definitely biased, it is still a clean and objective win for Approval Studio, however I’d like to give my Indian colleagues more props for significant evolution that the tool went through in the last couple of years.
+Great job.
 Who knows, maybe in a year or two I would say that they are a better service than Approval Studio, but at this moment – not even close.

 What do you think?
 Let us know in the comment section or contact us directly; we would love to hear your feedback or arrange a free demo for you!